Karumi/Reddo/README.md

 First off you will need to compile your project, we highly recommend doing it on your own computer as gradle uses too much memory and can fail if ran on your Raspberry.

+1. Install the awesome [rpi-rgb-led-matrix][rpi-rgb-led-matrix] library on your raspberry.
-1. Download this repository and build it with the command `./gradlew build`
+2. Download this repository and build it with the command `./gradlew build`
-2. Copy the file named `build/distributions/reddo-$VERSION.zip` to your Raspberry.
+3. Copy the file named `build/distributions/reddo-$VERSION.zip` to your Raspberry.
-3. Unzip the compressed file and run `./reddo.sh`
+4. Unzip the compressed file and run `./reddo.sh`
-4. ???
+5. ???
-5. Profit
+6. Profit

 ## Why?